-- The use of computers, devices programmed with hardware description languages (HDL), and industrial devices of limited functionality, and recommendations means offer gaining assurance of their correct performance; - The overall I&C architecture to-in support of the concept of defence in depth concept applied in the design of the nuclear plant systems and mechanical systems and to in establishing defence in depth for the I&C system itself as a-protection against common cause failure; - Data transport between systems important to safety, with special requirements-consideration for cases where the system receiving data is of in a higher safety class than the system sending data; - Provisions for ensuring the security of digital safety systems Provisions for ensuring the security of digital safety systems; - Activities relating to the development of Ccomputer software development activities including design, verification and validation, derived from the principles given in this Safety Guide or implicit in the detail of previous Safety Guide NS-G\-1\-1, Ref.
-[2]. - 1.4.
-Throughout the documentthis Safety Guide, the term 'I&C system' refers to any I&C system important to safety as defined by the IAEA Safety Glossary, Ref.
-[86].
+- The overall I&C architecture in support of the concept of defence in depth applied in the design of the plant systems and in establishing defence in depth for the I&C system itself as protection against common cause failure; - Data transport between systems important to safety, with special consideration for cases where the system receiving data is in a higher safety class than the system sending data; - Provisions for ensuring the security of digital safety systems; - Activities relating to the development of computer software including design, verification and validation, derived from principles given in this Safety Guide or implicit in the previous Safety Guide NS-G-1.1.

+1.4.
+Throughout this Safety Guide, the term 'I&C system' refers to any I&C system important to safety as defined by the IAEA Safety Glossary [6].
 The term 'important to safety' is not repeated again except for emphasis.
-In cases, where recommendations or explanations are applicable to both I&C systems important to safety and I&C systems that are not important to safety, the term 'All I&C systems' is usedthis is explicitly stated. - 1.5.
-This Safety gGuide has a particularly strong relationship with sclosely related to DS 430, Ref.
-[97], (the draft-Ssafety Gguide no Design of Electrical Power Systems for Nuclear Power Plants), which gives provides recommendations for power supply, cable systems, protection against electromagnetic interference, equipment and signal grounds, and other topics that are necessary for the satisfactory operation of I&C systems. - 1.6.
-Additional guidance for on the design and development of I&C systems, equipment, and software are is available from Member States and from other organizations that develop sStandards Development Organizations.
-Their documentsSuch publications give much greater detail than is appropriate for IAEA sSafety sStandards.
-It is expected that this Safety Guide will be used in conjunction with an appropriate set of more detailed industrial standards.
+In cases where recommendations or explanations are applicable to both I&C systems important to safety and I&C systems that are not important to safety, this is explicitly stated.

+1.5.
+This Safety Guide is closely related to Ref.
+[7], the Safety Guide on Design of Electrical Power Systems for Nuclear Power Plants, which provides recommendations for power supply, cable systems, protection against electromagnetic interference, equipment and signal grounds, and other topics that are necessary for the satisfactory operation of I&C systems.

+1.6.
+Additional guidance on the design and development of I&C systems, equipment and software is available from States and from other organizations that develop standards.
+Such publications give much greater detail than is appropriate for IAEA safety standards.
+It is expected that this Safety Guide will be used in conjunction with detailed industrial standards.